On this day

 But you didn't annoy me as much.

-Mum told me that it was because I had grown.
+Mum told me that it was because I had

 I wonder if that was true.